AppyDange/AppyDange/README.md

 Here you'll find projects and code related to:

-* 🤖 **Agentic AI for Product Manager:** Exploring new AI/LLM workflows for Product Managers (PS: These is my personal toolkit).
+* 🤖 **Agentic AI for Product Managers:** Exploring new AI/LLM workflows for Product Managers (PS: This is my personal toolkit).
 * 🤖 **AI Product Prototyping:** Exploring new AI/LLM tools and building small MVPs (like my AI travel planner, **Anna.ai**).
 * 📊 **Data-Driven Insights:** Scripts and notebooks (Python, SQL) for analyzing data and finding the story *behind* the numbers.
 * 🏥 **HealthTech Innovation:** Experiments and research focused on simplifying healthcare workflows and improving usability.